cilegann/InCore/API.md

     I am happy	So am I :)	1
     I am happy	I am a student	0
     ```
   - CV project: A `zip` file.
 There should be a (only one) `csv` file in the zip directly, not in a folder.
-There should be a column that contains the numerical value and named **"value"**.
+For project with label, here should be at least one column that contains the numerical value.
 Other columns are the image file path (related path in zip).
 For example:
     ```
     file.zip
         |--lables.csv